bhavisan/ACM_TASK_BHAVANA/FORENSICS/What is there inside the file.md

 Forensics is fun

-How I got the Solution:
+How I got the solution: